shannonpeng/shannonpeng.com/app/content/projects/infection.md

 ## What I Learned

-2.00B is one of my favorite classes I took at MIT.
-I got my first hands-on introduction to the product design process, witnessed the value of playtesting first-hand, and gained experience with fabrication techniques, while having lots of fun along the way.

-The class offered a very playful and supportive environment, and it inspired me to learn more about product design!
+2.00B was one of my favorite classes at MIT.
+I got my first look into the product design process, witnessed the value of playtesting first-hand, and gained experience with fabrication techniques, all while having lots of fun along the way.
+The class had a very playful and supportive environment, and it inspired me to learn more about product design.

 <div class="image-set image-set-two" markdown="1">